 About 10,000 sheep were shorn at Werocata and Two Mile Stations.
 They were of a superior merino strain, and the wool commanded the highest price.

-Below: Edmund Barton's Enfield Mansion, Barton Vale or also known as Vaughan House for Wayward Girls.
+Below: Edmund Bowman's Enfield Mansion, Barton Vale or also known as Vaughan House for Wayward Girls.
 The house with its 39 rooms was sold in 1995 to private owners who restored the furnishings and decorations inside including the grand ballroom which is 40 by 30 feet with two marble fireplaces.

-Above: Mr Edmund Barton (senior)
+Above: Mr Edmund Bowman (senior)

 Below right: Gothic style Barton Vale at Enfield.

 Home of Edmund Bowman

 When Edmund Bowman arrived in SA in 1839 he took up farming land at Enfield and Dry Creek.
 He soon had pastoral properties along the Wakefield River near Manoora and near Black Springs and the Tothill Range.

 He then acquired leasehold properties, Werocata and Pareora, along the lower Wakefield River with his brothers.